Ethan-Arrowood/tcp-group-chat/readme.md

 - `chat <message>` send message to server
 - `disconnect` disconnect from current server (and logout of current user if still logged in)
 - `logout` logout of current user but stay connected to server
+- `help` list available commands and what they do